PUBLISH IN XML AND HTML

 – Less efficient indexing.

-– Not ideal for data mining or automated reading.
+– Not suitable for data mining or automated reading.

 Common use:

-– Final published version of most scientific journals.
+– Final published version in most scientific journals.

 – Archivable file with DOI.

-It is a structured format based on markup (tags).
+It is a structured format using tags.
 It organizes content into identifiable blocks: title, authors, abstract, keywords, references, sections, etc.

 Advantages: